akvo/wash-futures-explorer/docs/data_batch_processing.rst

 How to Install the International Futures Model for Batch Processing
 ===================================================================

-Go to `IFs Download Page <https://korbel.du.edu/pardee/content/download-ifs>`_ and click on the latest IFs model to download it locally , for example "IFs V8.06 (September 2023)".
+Go to `IFs Download Page <https://korbel.du.edu/pardee/content/download-ifs>`_ and click on the latest IFs model to download it locally , for example `IFs V8.06 (September 2023) <https://ifsfiles.du.edu/IFs%20with%20Pardee%208_06%20September%2022%202023.zip>`_.

 Step 1: Create Scenario Files
 *****************************